 Benefits of German Chamomile Oil

-German chamomile oil has carminative, antispasmodic, mild sedative, antifungal, anti-inflammatory, antiseptic, and anticattarhal properties (or helps the body remove excess mucus).
-This beneficial essential oil penetrates deep into the layers of your skin where its potent anti-inflammatory action can restore and soothe irritated skin, mouth ulcers, burns, bruises, and other skin conditions.
+German chamomile oil has carminative, antispasmodic, mild sedative, antifungal, anti-inflammatory, antiseptic and anticatarrhal properties (or helps the body remove excess mucus).
+This beneficial essential oil penetrates deep into the layers of your skin where its potent anti-inflammatory action can restore and soothe irritated skin, mouth ulcers, burns, bruises and other skin conditions.

 How to Make German Chamomile Oil

-Meanwhile, in solvent extraction, solvents, such as petroleum ether, methanol, ethanol, or hexane, are used to extract the odoriferous lipophilic material from the plant.
+Meanwhile, in solvent extraction, solvents such as petroleum ether, methanol, ethanol or hexane are used to extract the odoriferous lipophilic material from the plant.
 The solvent will also pull out the chlorophyll and other plant tissue, resulting in a highly colored or thick, viscous extract.
-Solvent extraction is used for jasmine, tuberose, carnation, gardenia, jonquil, violet leaf, narcissus, mimosa, and other delicate flowers.4
+Solvent extraction is used for jasmine, tuberose, carnation, gardenia, jonquil, violet leaf, narcissus, mimosa and other delicate flowers.5

 How Does German Chamomile Oil Work?